oscarhcaballero/todolistapi-laravel/README.md

     make build-project

-Wait until all the containers are healthy:
+Wait until all the containers are healthy.

-    docker ps
+Do not worry if some unhealthy message appears after containers creation finish.
+(The message may occur because the MySQL databases have not yet been started.)

+When 'docker ps' shows that all containers are healthy then launch migrations

+    make migrate

-Then, install dependencies of the project:
+dependencies of the project:

     make install

 Make all the tests of the project.
 Tests are performed in separate application and database containers to ensure data persistence and prevent deletion or alteration.